SAKryukov/vscode-markdown-calculator/README.md

 ~~~~
 ````

-The execution result will be rendered instead of the source code.
+The execution results will be rendered instead of the source code:

+2 3 5

+6

 The `console` functions are supported.
 The keyword, syntactic decorators, and output styles are configurable.

 This extension can be combined with other markdown-it extensions.
 In particular, the rendered HTML can be saved using [Extensible Markdown](https://github.com/SAKryukov/vscode-extensible-markdown).